couchbaselabs/tuqtng/docs/n1ql-v1.md

       "employees": [ e1, e2]
     }

-Would result in two objectes forming the input for the execution of the query:
+Would result in two objects forming the input for the execution of the query:

     {
       "organization": {